BaristaFIRE and the ACA Subsidy Cliff 2026

 Here's what most BaristaFIRE discussions miss: employer health insurance isn't free.
 Part-time employee plans often have:

-Compare that to a BaristaFIRE retiree who manages their MAGI to stay under 400% FPL:
+Compare that to a BaristaFIRE retiree who manages their MAGI to stay under 400% FPL.
+(The free ACA cliff calculator walks through exactly how to model that MAGI ceiling against part-time wages, dividends, and Roth conversions in the same tax year.)

 Scenario A — Employer plan (BaristaFIRE at Costco):